I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 10 LED flasher using multivibrator transistor

-This 10 LED flasher is Kind of flashing light circuit which as ideal for use as string light that looks so beautiful.
+This 10 LED flasher is a Kind of flashing light circuit which is ideal for use as string light that looks so beautiful.
 And To add to the atmosphere at night.
 Or other parties as well.
 Because it is a circuit that is cheap.
 The construction is very simple.

 You can also adjust the speed of the flashes as well.
-For flashing that it will flash on – off.
-Alternately each 5 LED continuously.
+For flashing it will flash on and off.
+Alternately each 5 LEDs continuously.

 Working of LED flasher multivibrator

 The circuit is a low-frequency oscillator circuit.
-Which we call that a multivibrator, it uses the dual transistors to work alternating.
+Which we call that a multivibrator, it uses dual transistors to work alternating.
 Each transistor will connect current to one LED set.
-They have 5 LEDs for 2 set or include are 10 LEDs.
+They have 5 LEDs for 2 sets or include are 10 LEDs.

 The potentiometer VR = 10K is the speed flashing controller.
 Which can be slow for the first time about one second.
 Until quite fast.